scala-js/scala-js-website/doc/interoperability/types.md

 function as its `this`.
 For example, the following snippet:

 {% highlight scala %}
-val f: js.ThisFunction1[js.Object, js.Number, js.Number] = ???
+val f: js.ThisFunction1[js.Object, Int, Int] = ???
 val o = new js.Object
 val x = f(o, 4)
 {% endhighlight %}